Daemonlite/socket.io-and-react/README.md

 # socket.io-and-react
-this is a chat app built from my learning process.
+this is a chat app built with react and socket.io. this is  my course project